helloskyy-io/FluxEdge-AI-Toolbox/README.md

 <p>These tools are freely available to the community for both private and public use. </p>

-<p> To run AI Toolbox copy/past the follwoing command into the terminal GUI on FluxEdge, then follow the prompts. </p>
+<p> To run AI Toolbox copy/past the following command into the terminal GUI on FluxEdge, then follow the prompts. </p>

 <h3>bash <(curl -s https://raw.githubusercontent.com/helloskyy-io/FluxEdge-AI-Toolbox/main/AI_toolbox.sh)
 </h3>